 grid reference TL 719 640Something we've got wrong about this establishment?
 Something more you think we should know about it?
 Please email us

 CAMRA West Suffolk & Borders branch.

-This former Greene King pub is 400 years old and has been decorated to a high standard.
-Walkers and ramblers welcome.
-The owners specialise in Real Ales from Adnams, Nethergate and other guest micro-breweries.
+This former Greene King pub is 400 years old and was decorated to a high standard.
+Walkers and ramblers were welcome.
+The owners specialised in Real Ales from Adnams, Nethergate and other guest micro-breweries.

 According to the pub's website when viewed in April 2016 (re-checked in December):